iskolbin/lplot/README.md

 Plot
 ====

 Lua implementation of simple rasterization algorithms.
 Based mainly on C-implementation by Zingl Alois, see http://members.chello.at/~easyfilter/bresenham.html.

 All presented functions take plotting function as the first argument.
-Plotting function must process 3 arguments: x and y coordinates and alpha value ( 0 -- minimum, 1 - maximum ).
+Algorithms pass 3 arguments to plotting function: x and y coordinates and alpha value ( 0 -- minimum, 1 - maximum ).
 For not antialiased algorithms alpha value is always equals 1.
+If plotting function returns non-false result then algorithm will halt.

 Plot.line( f, x0, y0, x1, y1 )
 ------------------------------